rafaeldevvv/rest-countries-api/README.md

 The ProvidePlugin method makes it possible to make React be like a global variable in my code.

+Also, I used the [Thunder Client](https://www.thunderclient.com/) extension for VS Code to help me see how the REST Countries API works.

 ### Continued development

 This was hands down the biggest project I have ever built until now.
-I realized there's a lot I still need to learn and I am gonna learn everything i need to become a full stack developer.
+I realized there's still a lot I need to learn and improve.

 One thing that I realized is about performance.
 This is application is kind of cumbersome to use and I don't know how I could improve it(maybe it is because I am making requests to the actual API instead of the local data.json).
 So I am gonna study more about performance.